nathanieljevans/GSNN/docs/methods/index.rst

 Graph Structured Neural Network (GSNN)
 --------------------------------------

-Graph Structured Neural Networks (GSNN) are designed to model biological signalling networks by **constraining** a neural network with the structure described by auser-defined *graph* :math:`\mathcal{G}`.
+Graph Structured Neural Networks (GSNN) were originally designed to model biological signalling networks by **constraining** a neural network with the structure described by a user-defined *graph* :math:`\mathcal{G}`.
 The graph encodes the molecular entities (*nodes*) and their interactions (*edges*), thereby defining which variables may directly influence each other during learning.

 The architecture employs three types of nodes: